jftsang/jftsang.github.io/content/pages/cv.md

 Preferred email: `j.m.f.tsang@cantab.net`

-Research engineer working in full stack and taking a holistic and interdisciplinary approach to software design, especially databases.
-Background in applied mathematics and fluid dynamics with a strong grounding in computer science; and a working knowledge of audio and acoustics and machine learning.
+Research engineer working in full stack and taking a holistic and interdisciplinary approach to problems, especially data management and user experience.
+Background in applied mathematics and physics; and a working knowledge of audio and acoustics, computer science and machine learning.
 Enjoys learning and teaching and mentorship.
+Looking for projects that apply these skills to interesting social and economic issues.

 ## Experience